-The Agreement with Sandstorm was executed with Orezone and, while any related royalty obligations are calculated based on production from the Bomboré permit, they remain the obligation of Orezone.
-As security for the Agreement, Orezone has pledged all of the issued and outstanding shares of its subsidiary Orezone Inc. as well as its intercompany account.
-No project level security has been provided (including security against the Bomboré permit);
+The Agreement with Sandstorm was executed with Orezone and, while any related royalty obligations are calculated based on production from the Bomboré permit, they remained the obligation of Orezone until the buy back option was exercised.
+As security for the original Agreement, Orezone pledged all of the issued and outstanding shares of its subsidiary Orezone Inc. as well as its intercompany account.
+These were returned with the exercise of the buy back option.